 Example: St. Mary's food pantry in downtown Anycity shows how churches are combatting hunger.
-But need has increased beyond the church's capacity to help.
-In fact, churches and food pantries supply only 1 bag for every 20 bags needed to feed hungry people in our country.
+But the need has increased beyond the church's capacity to help.
+In fact, federal nutrition programs provide roughly 10 times as much food assistance as churches and charities combined.